-This Official Statement has been deemed "final" under the meaning of the Rule and its distribution and use by the Underwriters has been duly authorized and approved by the NMFA, and this Official Statement has been executed and delivered on behalf of the NMFA by the Chairman of its Board of Directors and its Chief Operating Officer.
+The distribution and use of this Official Statement by the Underwriters has been duly authorized and approved by the NMFA, and this Official Statement has been executed and delivered on behalf of the NMFA by the Chairman of its Board of Directors and its Chief Financial Officer.

-By: /s/ Stephen R. Flance
+By /s/ Stephen R. Flance

 Stephen R. Flance

 Chairman

-By: /s/ William C. Sisneros
+By /s/ John T. Duff

-William C. Sisneros
+- John T. Duff

-Chief Executive Officer
+Chief Financial Officer

-APPENDIX A DEPARTMENT FINANCIAL INFORMATION
+APPENDIX A